-In addition to the tagging and event methods of the SDKs, and out of the box integrations with 3rd party systems you can also push data and trigger events directly from your backend systems via API.
-As covered in user data there are API methods for updating and syncing profile records.
-In addition there are a number of other API methods which may be relevant.
+In addition to the tagging and event methods of the SDKs, and out of the box integrations with 3rd party systems, you can also push data and trigger events directly from your backend systems via API.
+As covered in user data, there are API methods for updating and syncing profile records.
+In addition, there are a number of other API methods which may be relevant.

-The Tag/Attribute syncing API methods can be used to update user behaviour or attribute data that may change outside the app or website, similar to the SDK tagging methods.
+The tag/attribute syncing API methods can be used to update user behaviour or attribute data that may change outside the app or website, similar to the SDK tagging methods.

-On the mobile SDKs you can enable location services which allows you to gather data on customers entering and exiting geofenced and ibeacon-fenced regions.
+On the mobile SDKs you can enable location services, which allows you to gather data on customers entering and exiting geofenced and iBeacon-fenced regions.
 Location services are only available for mobile apps and must be enabled in the SDK for Android and iOS.

-Once enabled you can follow the guide to add locations.
+Once enabled, you can follow the guide to add locations.

 The resulting location data can be used to trigger messages, and can also can be viewed in location analytics and in segmentation to target users who have exhibited a certain location visit behaviour.

-Location based triggers work on entry, exit or time spent in a location and can be used to automate messages on all outbound channels.
+Location-based triggers work on entry, exit or time spent in a location and can be used to automate messages on all outbound channels.
 Triggering can be used for a variety of use cases including delivering a relevant offer when a user is at a location, sending a survey after a user has visited, etc.

 Once enabled, data on the source of your app installs will be available in Analytics > Campaigns > Attributions.